A Guide for Parents: Education Services for Students with Blindness or Low Vision

 For infants and many preschoolers, special education services may include parent education and guidance as well as direct instruction of the child, all or some of which may occur in the family’s home.
 For students of any age, the IEP team may determine that vision-related needs will be best met via minor adaptations in the regular education program, thereby negating the need for formal special education services.
 As the student’s needs change, so can the nature of special assistance.
 For this reason, a re-evaluation may be requested at any time by either the family or school personnel.

-Most visually impaired students are taught in regular or “mainstream” educational settings.
+Many students with blindness or low vision access their education in a regular or “mainstream” educational settings.
 This notwithstanding, special education interventions may come via one of several service-delivery models.
 The most commonly implemented service delivery options include the following: itinerant teacher, teacher-consultant, resource room, special class, and special school.
 No single model or option works for all students with visual impairments.
 Each has its own merits, and while a given model may be entirely appropriate for some students, it may also be entirely inappropriate for others.
 Aside from eligibility for special education services, determination of the appropriate special services or program is perhaps the most crucial decision to be made by the IEP team.
 Like all major decisions affecting their child’s IEP, this must be a joint effort based upon input from the student’s family as well as school personnel.

 All of the service-delivery models mentioned above require the services of special education teachers with expertise and training in teaching students with visual impairments.
 With both the itinerant teacher and teacher-consultant models the student attends his or her local school.
 The former generally implies some direct individual instruction in the development of disability-specific skills such as braille, orientation and mobility, or use of adapted materials or equipment, to name a few.
 This instruction usually is of a “pull-out” nature.
 By comparison, with the teacher- consultant model most of the vision specialist’s direct interaction will be with the regular education teacher(s).